peteryuhang/code-knowledge/the-pragmatic-programmer.md

 ### Ubiquitous Automation

 - Manual procedures leave consistency up to chance; repeatability isn't guaranteed, especially if aspects of the procedure are open to interpretation by different people
-- Subtle differences in the application’s behavior occurred when different developers ran the same code
+- Subtle differences in the application's behavior occurred when different developers ran the same code

 ### Ruthless Testing